 Engaging students, faculty, and community members in sustained partnerships that foster collaborative learning and civic participation in a diverse, democratic society

-The programs of the The Mary Jane Underwood Stryker Institute for Civic Engagement strengthen the community and promote academic learning, personal growth and civic responsibility among our students.
+The programs of the The Mary Jane Underwood Stryker Center for Civic Engagement strengthen the community and promote academic learning, personal growth and civic responsibility among our students.
 Some course-based service-learning projects only occur during a 10-week quarter; most projects are ongoing and take place within the context of reciprocal partnerships with not-for-profit agencies, public schools, government entities and grassroots efforts.
 Many partnership endeavors span both academic service-learning and co-curricular work in order to provide continuity and cohesiveness.

 ~ Henry David Thoreau